Prehospital Anaesthesia and Transport Medicine (MPH210)

 Form of assessment

 80% class attendance.
-If more than 50% attendance is achieved the student may apply for individual evaluation.
-The student may, if the faculty finds the basis sufficient, be given an extended written assignment.
+If more than 50% attendance is achieved the student may, if the faculty finds the basis sufficient, be given an individual evaluation.

 The teaching will be organised in modules.
 The teaching and learning style is interactive and reflective, using presentations and dialogue/ discussions, simulation and group work drawing on both the expert teachers and the experience of the student.